IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

   - Lots of 'special sauce'
     - Compiling MPI applications with 'mpicc'
   - Cross compiling
-- CMake has it's own launguage
+- CMake has it's own language

 CMake uses a DSL language for specifying what is to be configured and how.